Skip to main content

 Friday, 21 April, 2023

 This week the Mayor of London announced proposals to scrap daily travel cards and significantly increase the cost of travel to and around London.
-I am deeply concerned this latest assault on the ability of residents of Runnymede and Weybridge, and other areas surrounding London, to travel into t
+I am deeply concerned this latest assault on the ability of residents of Runnymede and Weybridge, and other areas surrounding London, to travel

 High Court Grants Permission for Judicial Review into ULEZ Expansion